LucasDelfino92/morrowindsharp/mw++.md

 - [**Simple Smith Dialogue**](https://www.nexusmods.com/morrowind/mods/47781?) by Endoran
 Adds all of Garothmuk gro-Muzgub's dialogue to all of the smith class.
   - Only install the **Simple Smith Dialogue** main file.

-## OVERHAULS

-- [**Yet Another Guard Diversity**](https://www.nexusmods.com/morrowind/mods/45894) by Half11, SkoomaPro, and Danke
-Replaces the generic, copy-pasted guards of Morrowind with different variations.
-Some guards have different loadouts and armor, and each have different faces.

 ## FINISHING TOUCHES